mbrt/blog-src/001-ripgrep-code-review/post.md

 We are now going to look over the file listing functional block.

-The default operation mode of `ripgrep` is to search recursively for non-binary, non-ignored files, starting from the current directory (or from the given paths).
-To feed the search engines for those files, it uses the `ignore` crate.
+The default operation mode of `ripgrep` is to search recursively for non-binary, non-ignored files starting from the current directory (or from the given paths).
+To enumerate the files and feed the search engine, `ripgrep` uses the `ignore` crate.

 But let's start from the beginning.
 The `walker` function provided by `Args` returns a `Walk` struct: